 You are only renting

-Ebooks are convenient, cheap and easy on the eyes, but have very definite drawbacks with regard to ownership and privacy.
+Ebooks are convenient, cheap, and easy on the eyes, but have very definite drawbacks concerning ownership and privacy.

 If you plan on writing your memoir so your grandchildren can read it, make sure you publish in paperback.

 Then stash twenty copies in the attic because your ebook version might well be long gone before you are.